 Dan Ballard and host Tony Passalacqua continue their telemedicine conversation.
-In this segment, we explore the evolution of telemedicine and how it has changed not only how patients are seen, but also how it can help providers reach patients outside their geographic area.
-We will explore several “what If” scenarios of treating patients virtually from a defense attorneys perspective.
+In this segment, we explore the evolution of telemedicine and how it has changed not only how patients are seen, but also how it can help providers reach patients outside their area.
+We will explore several “what If” scenarios from a defense attorney's perspective.
 Lastly, we discuss rule changes that will occur in 2021.
 To maintain social distancing, this recording was conducted virtually.
 Due to some portions of the podcast being hard to hear, a transcript of the conversation can be found below.

 Tony Passalacqua: Welcome to part two of my conversation with Dan Ballard of Ballard, Simmons and Campbell LLP on the topic of telemedicine.
 In part one, we discussed the basics, such as rules, definitions, and how the pandemic has changed telemedicine.